freerange/site/soups/working-together.snip.markdown

 Before we get acquainted here is the low-down:

-* *Timing:* We're currently booked up until the end of October, but we have some availability after that.
+* *Timing:* We're currently booked up until the end of November, but we have some availability after that.
 We'd love to discuss your ideas with you.

 * *Organisation:* We prefer to work as a whole team (we don't offer individual contractors), and we require <em>direct communication</em> with the actual project decision makers.